| |

 Skincare for your hands

-I wrote an entire blog post about aging hands and how to make them look and feel younger.
+Hands show our age faster than anything.
+I wrote an entire blog post about the best treatments. for aging hands and how to make them look and feel younger.

 This one is my all-time favorite!

-Skincare for your feet:
+Skincare for Your Feet

+Don’t forget to give your feet some love!
 Give feet a good scrub every single day!
 I have a pumice stone in the shower that I love.

 I love, love, love these deep moisturizing foot masks.
 In just 30 minutes, your feet will look and feel like new!

-Related Article: The Best Face Exfoliating tools!
+Related Article: The Best Face Exfoliating Tools!

+It’s dry here in the low desert.
 We run a humidifier in our home to keep the humidity levels just right.
 According to Mayo Clinic, the ideal humidity level in your home should be between 30% and 50%.

 the best nighttime skincare routine for mature skin